ovh/cds/docs/content/docs/integrations/bitbucketcloud.md

 #### VCS µService Configuration

 If you don't already have any of vcs integrations on your CDS please follow these steps.
-The file configuration for the VCS µService can be retreived with:
+The file configuration for the VCS µService can be retrieved with:

 ```bash
 $ engine config new vcs > vcs-config.toml